DevExzh/DevExzh/README.md

 ### Hi there 👋
 My name is **Zhu He**, but you can call me **Ryker**.
 I'm a student based Shanghai from _Nanjing University of Information Science & Technology_, NUIST, and major in Software Engineering. ✌️
+I am now working on ACM/ICPC and every OIer is welcomed to contact me~

 #### ✨ My tech stack
 - C/C++ Cross-platform Development